websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/page-settings/configuring-page-sets.md

 ## Configuring the Page Set's Advanced Settings

-The _Advanced_ tab contains several options that could be impact the Site and overall performance.
+The _Advanced_ tab contains several options that can impact the Site and overall performance.
 Administrators should proceed with caution.

 ![The Advanced tab contains multiple options that enhances your Site.](./configuring-page-sets/images/03.png)